github-labels/yagls/README.md

 # yagls
 Yet Another Github Label Synchroniser.
 ## Inspiration
-I wanted to labeling well.
-But I'd no idea, so I found well-labeled project.
+I wanted to be good at labeling at GitHub.
+Therefore, for reference, I searched for well-labeled repositories.

-Also I found another Github Label Synchroniser, but It wasn't fit to me.

-To me, that wasn't intuitive.
-That worked well, but I didn't like that.
+However, it was hard work to carry the labels of the repository on a single way.
+I looked up Github Label Synchroniser to find some efficient way, but I didn't like they.

-So I decided to make new Github Label Synchroniser.
+That's why I made the Yet Another Github Label Synchronizer.

 ## Feather
-Just copy labels from repository and paste to repository.
+* Copy and paste labels from the repository
+* Save token
+* Automatically navigate through repositories with only the name of the repository